 Philippine Local Strategic Plans and Focus

-1. To provide fast, reliable and affordable access to communications services and information.
+1. To provide fast, reliable, and affordable access to communications services and information.
 Provide incentives to facilitate ICT infrastructure investments, particularly in the rural and unserved areas.

-- Establish sustainable Community e-Center (CeC) Program.
+- Establish a sustainable Community e-Center (CeC) Program.

-- Implement measures to ensure security and privacy of data in a network and the transmission infrastructure.
+- Implement measures to ensure the security and privacy of data in a network and the transmission infrastructure.

 2. To cultivate an enabling environment to further attract and sustain private sector investments in ICT infrastructure development.

 - Establishment of the Department of Information and Communications Technology

 - Strengthening of the National Telecommunications Commission (NTC)

 - Competition Policy for the ICT Sector

 - Reassessment of Republic Act No. 7925 or the “Public Telecommunications Policy Act of the Philippines, 1995

 - Convergence Bill / Information and Communications Policy Act